 - The sugar is for the yeast to eat.
-I just use organic white cane sugar.
+You can use organic white cane sugar, but I use organic turbinado sugar.
 Do NOT use honey, it may negatively affect your kefir grains.

-- You can find water kefir grains here, here, and by asking a friend who is brewing water kefir
+- You can find water kefir grains here, or by asking a friend who is brewing water kefir.

 - In your glass large mixing cup, add 1 cup hot water.
 Mix in the sugar (see ingredients for ratio).
 Stir with plastic/wooden spoon until the sugar is dissolved.
 Add the remaining water (cold).
 Make sure this sugar water is not too hot and then pour it into your first ferment glass jar.
 Add the kefir grains (and any additional minerals you might be adding).